racker/perigee/README.md

 git push origin featureBranch
 ```

-You may now open a nice, clean, self-contained pull request from featureBranch to working.
+You may now open a nice, clean, self-contained pull request from featureBranch to master.

 The `git commit -a` command above will open a text editor so that
 you may provide a comprehensive description of the changes.

-In general, when submitting a pull request against working,
+In general, when submitting a pull request against master,
 be sure to answer the following questions:

 - What is the problem?